 - Unlock your talent and potential so you can confidently present a convincing case.

 This material is provided by Dr Ann Villiers, Mental Nutritionist and author of national best-seller How to write and talk to selection criteria, the most authoritative resource on selection criteria, now in its sixth edition, with proven results over more than a decade.

 These services and free resources direct you to good practice in recruiting and selecting staff, and give you the tools and techniques for increasing your chances of job success in the public service.

 Sixth Edition of How to Write and Talk to Selection Criteria 2015

-Revised, updated and extended, this new digital edition prepares a public sector applicant for 21st century skills, in an online environment, with a focus on value, results, and contribution.
+Revised, updated and extended, this current digital edition prepares a public sector applicant for 21st century skills, in an online environment, with a focus on value, results, and contribution.

-Based on a sense-making framework called Mental Nutrition, and a career management perspective, this new edition shows you how to manage your public sector career, how to write evidence-based, results-focused, job-matched résumés, applications and expressions of interest, and how to present a convincing case at a job interview.
+Based on a sense-making framework called Mental Nutrition, and a career management perspective, this edition shows you how to manage your public sector career, how to write evidence-based, results-focused, job-matched résumés, applications and expressions of interest, and how to present a convincing case at a job interview.